schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 ![](/uploads/ceo.jpg)

-## Job Function: CEO vs Product Management
+## Job Function: CEO vs Product Manager

 Basically, a CEO is more concerned with selling something, while a product manager is focused on solving customer problems.